cat8x8/safecrypt/README.md

-# safecrypt (Windows CLI)

 TLDR- its so simple a whale can use it.
 Just give the file name and it encrypts or decrypts automatically.
-That is it !!
+Key is hard coded at compile time.
+Static links to libsodium- a well tested crypto lib !!

+# safecrypt (Windows CLI)

 **Atomic, data-safe, single-argument file encrypt/decrypt** using **XChaCha20‑Poly1305** (libsodium Secretstream).
 Runs on Windows, writes to a temporary file, `fsync`s, then atomically swaps using **`ReplaceFileW(REPLACEFILE_WRITE_THROUGH)`**.